akhvorov/pyvgram/README.md

 ### 3. Learn from raw text

-You can learn a tokenizer from raw text by `fit` method.
+You can learn a tokenizer from raw text by `fit` method by passing string or list of strings.

 ```python
 from vgram import VGramTokenizer